jfisteus/eyegrade/doc/user-manual/user-manual.rst

 The output produced by Eyegrade consists of:

-- A file with the scores, named ``eyegrade-results.csv``: it contains one line for each graded exam.
+- A file with the scores, named ``eyegrade-answers.csv``: it contains one line for each graded exam.
 Each line contains, among other things, the student id number, the number of correct and incorrect answers, and the answer to every question in the exam.
 Student